 Stay Organized

-It is wise to file all your continuing education certificates and continuing education paperwork together with all the other information you need in a safe place you can remember and access easily.
+File your continuing education certificates and continuing education paperwork together with all the information you need in a safe place that you can remember and access easily

 Be Timely